 Basic Life Support (BLS)

-All I.M.P.S. centres teach basic life support (or BLS) to year 6 primary school children as part of the I.M.P.S. course.
+We teach basic life support (or BLS) to year 6 primary school children as part of the I.M.P.S. course.
 Specially trained members of the team deliver a practical hands on session either in a hospital setting or within the school.
-See where we work for local information in your area.

 What is BLS?